Best Banana Cake Recipe

 Let’s walk through how to make this easy banana cake step-by-step to ensure your success!
 Don’t forget to watch the video too!

-Add eggs, sour cream, and beaten eggs and stir until combined.
-Make sure these ingredients are at room temperature for the best results!
+Then, add the eggs, sour cream, and milk and stir.
+Make sure these ingredients are at room temperature for the best results.

 Pour batter into prepared pan.
 Bake in preheated oven for 35-45 minutes or until a toothpick comes out clean and the top is golden brown and the edges are set.